Latex Dip Molding and Coating

+Latex is a substance found naturally in plants, which consists of a stable emulsion of tiny polymer micro-particles in a watery or aqueous solvent.
 Natural latex is made by extracting the polymer from trees by cutting an incision in the bark and collecting the milky white fluid.
 Most synthetic latex is made of two petroleum products, styrene and butadiene.
 In the past the majority of natural latex came from South America.
 Today, 90% of the world’s supply comes from Asia, with the bulk originating in Malaysia, Indonesia and other Southeast Asian countries.

-More Latex Dip Molding and Coating Information
+Quick links to Latex Dip Molding and Coating Information